duylam/pi-camera/README.md

-A simple video meeting software using Raspberry Pi
+A virtual meeting room software using Raspberry Pi.
+It provides standby video (from Pi Camera module) for remote people

+# The software structure

-The software is made from 03 components:
+The software is made from several components:

-- A Raspberry Pi with Camera module runs `pi-camera-client` app
+- `pi-camera-client` app: a Python app runs on Raspberry Pi with Camera module plugged
-- A web frontend by `web-viewer-client` app for users to watch camera in Raspberry Pi
+- `web-viewer-client` app: a web frontend app that for users to see the camera in Raspberry Pi
-- A web server by `webrtc-signaling-server` app to forward Signaling messages
+- `webrtc-signaling-server` app: a backend web service for handling WebRTC Signaling messages
+- `vendor-services` services: some 3rd-party backend services

-Consult README in `apps` folder for how to run in local machine (required Raspberry Pi 3+ with Camera module)
+Consult README files in `apps` folder for how to run each of them in local machine

+# The repo structure

+- `apps`: the folder for app components
+- `schema`: the shared schema for GRPC service and messages
+- `deployment`: utils for deploying to backend server